 At last after more than a month, I found a way to start my Seoul searching entry.
 Time has not really been my blog’s friend this past month.
 I’m sorry.
 Our Seoul adventure started when my mom woke me up at midnight to book our tickets because Cebu Pacific is offering it only for 8,000 PHP round trip compared to the almost 20,000 PHP regular price.
 I booked it 3 months before our scheduled flight without any visa, itinerary and plans.
 Again, another just spontaneous decision my parents make.

 Since I’m going to Seoul with my family, we applied for a family tourist visa.
 My parents have their respective businesses hence their higher chance of being approved and that goes with my siblings as well for they are still dependents.
 That leaves me, the family member from a corporate world.
 The only 3 things they asked for me is my ITR, certificate of employment and bank statement for 3 months.
-It is advised to have more than 100k show money.
+It is advised to have more than P50k-100k show money.
 Obviously, I don’t have that so my mom lend me some.
-It is also a plus points if you have already numerous passport stamps or visas from other countries (again if your applying for tourist visa).
+It is also a plus point if you have already numerous passport stamps or visas from other countries (again if you’re applying for tourist visa).
 I have a Chinese visa before so I had my hopes high.
 Luckily, I was approved.

 The visa application is free from 59 days or less entry days.
 It is also not required to have an agency in applying.
-You can directly submit to Embassy of Republic of Korea in Mckinley.
+You can directly submit to Embassy of the Republic of Korea in Mckinley.
 Also, there are no interviews so the sole basis of being granted a visa is by the documents they asked from you.

 So on May 16, 2015, after a 4-hour air travel, I have set foot to the beloved country of Samsung, Etude and Gangnam Style.
 Please be reminded that Korea is an hour advance to Philippine time.
 Upon arrival, I feel like I’m in a Koreanovela, with the language and fair people surrounding me.
 In the airport, the cheapest way to go to the city is by AREX.
 If you are not in the hurry, just take the all stop train for KRW 4,250.